Pigeon Feathers (short story): Theme

-The Kern family move from the ancestral farm, from fictional Olinger to the rural Firetown, has “autobiographical contours.”
+The Kern family move from the ancestral farm, from fictional Olinger to the rural Firetown, has "autobiographical contours."
 The event is a literary dramatization of Updike's family displacement, under the direction of his mother, Linda Updike, from the town of Shillington, Pennsylvania, to the rural village of Plowville, Pennsylvania when he was a boy.

-Literary critic Richard Detwieler explains that the “alienation” that David Kern experiences a result of this move “finds expression in a religious dilemma.”
-Detwieler emphasizes that “the element of displacement is crucial to the story.”
+Literary critic Richard Detwieler explains that the "alienation" that David Kern experiences a result of this move "finds expression in a religious dilemma."
+Detwieler emphasizes that "the element of displacement is crucial to the story."
 Detwieler writes:

-In handing the dead pigeons after killing them, David Kern has an epiphany at the burial site with his mother.
-Literary critic William H. Pritchard provides the “often quoted” closing passage of the story:
+In handling the dead pigeons after killing them, David Kern has an epiphany at the burial site with his mother.
+Literary critic William H. Pritchard provides the "often quoted" closing passage of the story:

-Pritchard adds: “Updike’s fiction finds that David has undergone an initiation here, is now complicit with sin and death, having killed the pigeons, but also enabled by the experience…”
+Pritchard adds: "Updike's fiction finds that David has undergone an initiation here, is now complicit with sin and death, having killed the pigeons, but also enabled by the experience..."

-Generalizing on the story's denouement, literary critic Kathleen Verduin writes: “In Updike, what is ordinary may quickly turn into an epiphany and no phenomenon is therefore too small to merit attention.”
+Generalizing on the story's denouement, literary critic Kathleen Verduin writes: "In Updike, what is ordinary may quickly turn into an epiphany and no phenomenon is therefore too small to merit attention."

+Film adaptation

+"Pigeon Feathers" was adapted into a film and presented in 1988 on the Public Broadcasting American Playhouse series.
+It was directed by Sharron Miller and starred Christopher Collet, Caroline McWilliams, Jeffrey DeMunn, Lenka Peterson, and Boyd Gaines.
+It tells the story of David, a young man who has a crisis of faith as he struggles with his belief in life after death.